mfreema5/HUM380-GameDesign/Bibliography/Effects of the Gamified Class in Engineering Education Environments.md

 #Effects of the Gamified Class in Engineering Education Environments

 Kim, Sangkyun.
-2013. &ldquoEffects of the Gamified Class in Engineering Education Environments.&rdquo *Journal of Convergence Information Technology* 8: 13.
+2013. &ldquo;Effects of the Gamified Class in Engineering Education Environments.&rdquo; *Journal of Convergence Information Technology* 8: 13.

 ###Who is the author?